LEARN SOMETHING NEW

 Telehealth In Utah

-Telehealth in Utah for anxiety, depression, marriage problems, pornography issues can be effective.
-During the last few years at the Center for Couples and Families we have offered online counseling sessions for many Utah clients.
+Telehealth in Utah for anxiety, depression, marriage problems, pornography issues or even couples therapy can be effective.
+During the last few years at the Center for Couples and Families we have offered online counseling sessions for many Utah clients (Related Article: How Utah Telehealth Counseling Works).
 I’d like to share with you how to get the most out of therapy for relational problems or individual issues through Telehealth in Utah.
 These ideas come from what we have learned offering video sessions.
-Here some techniques that can make the experience better and more effective for you.
+Review these techniques that can make your experience better and more effective.

 When you are doing Telehealth for therapy the trap is to treat it differently.
-You are at home, you don’t have to drive into a therapist’s office, your kids and animals are right there with you.
+You are at home, you don’t have to drive into a therapist’s office, or your kids and animals are right there with you.
 These are among many of the reasons why you might be tempted to treat these sessions differently.
 I have seen clients battle with these distractions in a way that impacts therapy’s effectiveness.
+It is difficult to be emotionally vulnerable (Related Article: What Is Emotional Safety In A Relationship and Couples Counseling: Building Emotional Intimacy), when your teenagers are walking through your room.

 Create An Office Atmosphere At Home

 Instead of laying on your bed, or sitting on the couch in your living room with everyone walking around, create an office atmosphere in your environment.
-Be in a room that has a door that is closed and that keeps children, other family members and distractions out.
+Be in a room that has a door that is closed and that keeps children, other family members, animals and distractions out.
 Ask family members to give you privacy during that hour of therapy.
+You don’t have to tell them what you are doing, but you can let them know you need some privacy and space for that time.

 Consider dressing in clothes that you would wear to a therapist’s office.
 Make the Telehealth experience different from your everyday life at home.
 You don’t want to treat it as if you are sitting down at the couch to watch TV.
 This helps change your mindset, approach to therapy and hopefully outcomes of treatment.